localstack/localstack-terraform-test/README.md

 # Localstack Terraform Test Runner

 This is a test runner for localstack and terraform.
-It will run a test cases from the hashicrop [terraform provider aws](https://github.com/hashicorp/terraform-provider-aws.git) against Localstack Instance.
+It will run a test cases from the hashicorp [terraform provider aws](https://github.com/hashicorp/terraform-provider-aws.git) against Localstack Instance.

 Purpose of this project is to externalize the test cases from the localstack repo and run them against localstack to gather parity metrics.